nhahub/NHA-225/README.md

 ## Features

+* Authentication By Googel And Email
+* Calender View For tasks
 * Create, update, and delete projects
 * Create tasks inside projects
 * Track task status: To Do, Doing, Done